 "Government spending is out of control!
-We can’t afford new government programs to rebuild infrastructure, mitigate climate change, or provide health care, child care, or ensure a college education for all.
+We can’t afford new government programs to rebuild infrastructure, mitigate climate change, provide health care and child care, or ensure a college education for all.
 The US national debt is rapidly approaching $90,000 per person.
 This is a debt that eventually either we, our children, grandchildren, and future generations of Americans will have to pay."
 This is the conventional wisdom, even among economists.
 But it is simply not true!

 Kelton explains why Americans shouldn’t be concerned about government deficits, as long as inflation in consumer prices remains under control.
 Deficit spending makes new money available for private sector spending or saving and investing.
-Deficit government spending results in consumer price inflation only if increases in production of the things consumers buy fails to keep pace with the increases in new money available to spend.
+Deficit government spending results in consumer price inflation only if increases in production of the things consumers buy fail to keep pace with the increases in new money available to spend.
 This typically means that the economy is approaching or has reached its current maximum productive capacity—which apparently has not been the case for the past 30 years.
-The new large budget deficits since 2008 have inflated prices of corporate stocks and prime real estate rather than prices of consumer goods and services.
+The new large budget deficits since 2008 have inflated the prices of corporate stocks and prime real estate rather than the prices of consumer goods and services.

 The national “debt deception” is related to, but different from, the federal “deficit myth.”
 The “national debt” is the total accumulation of all past and present “budget deficits.”
 As Kelton points out, the national debt also is different from household debt because the US government has the ability to create enough new money to pay down or pay off the national debt at any time.
 However, the debt deception is even more profound than the deficit myth.
 I believe it is more than a simple misunderstanding.
 It is an attempt to deprive the federal government of its ability to ensure that the economy serves both the public and private interests of society.